Dataset Distillation with Infinitely Wide Convolutional Networks: Experimental Details

-\textbf{Figure \ref{fig:before_and_after_train_cifar100}}: We use 1 image per class resulting in a support set of $100$ CIFAR-100 images.
-Only first 10 images are shown.
-We use the same training and best checkpoint selection procedure as described above.
-No ZCA and no label training is used.
-Data augmentation was used during training.\tn{Due to computational limitations, we were not able to evaluate CIFAR-100 without data augmentation in time for submission \tn{We can rectify this during rebuttal?}\rcom{Sure, I don't think it will be an issue though, and I suspect the images will be similar.}.
-On other datasets, images learned with and without data augmentation look qualitatively similar, so we believe this did not impact the conclusions of the experiment.}

-\textbf{Figure \ref{fig:label_vs_no_label}}: We use 10 images per class, resulting in a support set of $100$ images for MNIST (only 10 first images are shown).
-We use the same training and best checkpoint selection procedure as described above.
-No ZCA and no data augmentation were used.

-\textbf{Figures \ref{fig:id_non_zca}, \ref{fig:other_non_zca}, \ref{fig:other_zca}}: We consider support datasets of size $500$, i.e. $50$ images per class.
-Intrinsic dimension is measured using the code provided by \cite{Ansuini2019IntrinsicDO}\footnote{\url{https://github.com/ansuini/IntrinsicDimDeep}} with default settings.
+\textbf{Figures \ref{fig:id_non_zca}, \ref{fig:other_non_zca}, \ref{fig:other_zca}}: Intrinsic dimension is measured using the code provided by \cite{Ansuini2019IntrinsicDO}\footnote{\url{https://github.com/ansuini/IntrinsicDimDeep}} with default settings.
 Linear dimension is measured by the smallest number of PCA components needed to explain 90\% of variance in the data.
 Gradient [linear] dimension is measured by considering the analytic, infinite-width NTK in place of the data covariance matrix, either for the purpose of computing PCA to establish the linear dimension, or for the purpose of producing the pairwise-distance between gradients.
 Precisely, for a finite-width neural network $f_n$ of width $n$ with trainable parameters $\theta$, we can use the parallelogram law to obtain

 Therefore, NTK can be used to compute the limiting pairwise distance between gradients, and consequently the intrinsic dimension of the manifold of these gradients.